-Through an iterative design approach, and a drastically reduced time to certification made possible by the Carbon Platform, production partner The Technology House (TTH) worked with NASA to rapidly and cost-effectively produce four high-performance thrusters for the cold-gas propulsion system within the new Seeker robotic free flier inspector.
-Seeker is a NASA free flyer technology demonstration project for autonomous robotic inspection that launched in the summer of 2019 aboard the Cygnus spacecraft for Northrop Grumman’s 11th contracted Commercial Resupply Services mission to the International Space Station (ISS) (Figure 1). ¹ With the time crunch of approximately one year from project kickoff to integration for launch, NASA needed a technology that could quickly manufacture highly optimized propulsion components as part of a series of rapid integrated system design cycles.
-Below you will learn how Carbon additive technology allowed the NASA team to successfully pursue agile development for space hardware and how the Carbon Platform + plastic material Cyanate Ester 221 was validated as a viable production solution for their nimble venture into new robotics.
+Through an iterative design approach, and a drastically reduced time to certification, The Technology House (TTH) worked with NASA to rapidly and cost-effectively produce four high-performance thrusters for the cold-gas propulsion system within the new Seeker robotic free flier inspector.
+Seeker is a NASA free flyer technology demonstration project for autonomous robotic inspection that launched in the summer of 2019 aboard the Cygnus spacecraft for Northrop Grumman’s 11th contracted Commercial Resupply Services mission to the International Space Station (ISS) (Figure 1).¹ With the time crunch of approximately one year from project kickoff to integration for launch, NASA needed a technology that could quickly manufacture highly optimized propulsion components as part of a series of rapid integrated system design cycles.
+Below you will learn how TTH enabled the NASA team to successfully pursue agile development for space hardware and how the Carbon Digital Light Synthesis™ (Carbon DLS™) process + Cyanate Ester 221 3D printing material was validated as a viable production solution for their nimble venture into new robotics.

 Seeker, an external free flying robotic inspector, is a new type of robot.
 Seeker is a 3U CubeSat and approximately the size of a loaf of bread.
 The NASA team chose an iterative design cycle approach to rapidly build and demonstrate an incrementally more capable spacecraft in a series of test flights.
 The launch is the first demonstration flight of the Seeker vehicle.
 To maneuver in orbit, Seeker contains a cold-gas propulsion system containing 12, 0.1N thrusters, and a Guidance Navigation and Control (GN&C) system, based around a visual navigation system that uses a convoluted neural network.
 The system operates based on a wide field camera for visual navigation and contains a narrow field camera for detailed inspection.
 (Figure 2). ²